-- 1 To receive, consider and adopt the annual accounts of the Company for the year ended 30 September 2020, together with the reports of the directors and auditors thereon. - 2 That Weili (David) Tang, a director retiring in accordance with article 79.1.2 of the Company's articles of association, be re-elected as a director of the Company. - 3 That Adam Craig Jones, a director retiring in accordance with article 79.1.1 of the Company's articles of association, be elected as a director of the Company. - 4 To re-appoint PKF Littlejohn LLP as auditors of the Company, to hold office until the conclusion of the next general meeting at which accounts are laid before the Company. - 5 To authorise the audit committee to determine the remuneration of the auditors of the Company. - 6 That the directors be generally and unconditionally authorised pursuant to and in accordance with section 551 of the Companies Act 2006 (the "CA 2006") to exercise all the powers of the Company to allot shares or grant rights to subscribe for, or to convert any security into, shares in the Company up to an aggregate nominal amount of £10,000 provided that this authority shall, unless renewed, varied or revoked by the Company, expire on 30 June 2022 or, if earlier, the date of the next annual general meeting of the Company, save that the Company may, before such expiry, make offers or agreements which would or might require equity securities to be allotted (or treasury shares to be sold) after the authority expires and the directors may allot equity securities (or sell treasury shares) in pursuance of any such offer or agreement as if the authority had not expired.
+- 1 To receive, consider and adopt the annual accounts of the Company for the year ended 30 September 2021, together with the reports of the directors and auditors thereon. - 2 That Weili (David) Tang, a director retiring in accordance with article 79.1.2 of the Company's articles of association, be re-elected as a director of the Company. - 3 That Adam Craig Jones, a director retiring in accordance with article 79.1.2 of the Company's articles of association, be elected as a director of the Company. - 4 That Dr Trevor George Davenport, a director retiring in accordance with article 79.1.1 of the Company's articles of association, be elected as a director of the Company. - 5 That Andrew Scott, a director retiring in accordance with article 79.1.1 of the Company's articles of association, be elected as a director of the Company. - 6 In view of the recent and untimely death of former CEO Craig Brown, it is in the best interests of the Company for the current Responsible Individual to extend their position for one more year, and therefore to re-appoint the current RI PKF Littlejohn LLP as auditors of the Company, to hold office until the conclusion of the next general meeting at which accounts are laid before the Company. - 7 To authorise the audit committee to determine the remuneration of the auditors of the Company. - 8 That the directors be generally and unconditionally authorised pursuant to and in accordance with section 551 of the Companies Act 2006 (the "CA 2006") to exercise all the powers of the Company to allot shares or grant rights to subscribe for, or to convert any security into, shares in the Company up to an aggregate nominal amount of £10,000 provided that this authority shall, unless renewed, varied or revoked by the Company, expire on 30 June 2023 or, if earlier, the date of the next annual general meeting of the Company, save that the Company may, before such expiry, make offers or agreements which would or might require equity securities to be allotted (or treasury shares to be sold) after the authority expires and the directors may allot equity securities (or sell treasury shares) in pursuance of any such offer or agreement as if the authority had not expired.